-The Ultimate Teacher Planner is a set of free 2020-2021 teacher planner printables that has over 30 pages of calendars, lesson planning pages, binder covers, schedule planning (for elementary and high school), and more!
+The Ultimate Teacher Planner is a set of free 2021-2022 teacher planner printables that has over 30 pages of calendars, lesson planning templates, binder covers, schedule planning (for elementary and high school), and more!

 Let’s get to why you’re probably here – the teacher planner!
 Each year, I release a collection of teacher planner printables as kind of my “gift” to teachers everywhere.
-I don’t think it’s ever been as earned as it has in the past year of impossible hurdles.
+I don’t think it’s ever been as earned as it has in the past couple of years of impossible hurdles.
 Teachers are some of the true superheroes of this whole ordeal!
-The least I can do is help you get a little bit more organized for the upcoming school year.
+The least I can do (now more than ever) is help you get a little bit more organized for the upcoming school year.

-I also think this is going to be great for the new homeschooling parents we have right now.
+This also proved to be a valuable resource for homeschool/virtual learners last year.
 Whether you’re operating via virtual learning or taking on the task of homeschooling yourself, having an organization method is so helpful.
 Most of the pages in this collection are great for homeschooling parents as well!

 Many moons ago (i.e. before kids), I was a first grade teacher…so I’ve always had a soft spot in my heart for teachers, especially this time of the year.
 I know how difficult it is to decorate a classroom, learn curriculum, label everything in sight, sit through countless professional development sessions, and plan for the new year.
 You guys do so much all of the time, but the beginning of the school year is especially challenging.
 So I thought I’d help out just a little bit by giving you just about every teacher planner printable you’ll need to organize your classroom for free.

 One of my favorite things about the teacher planner is the color coordination!
 Similar pages are organized by color in this collection.
 This is a feature I added in The Year of Intent last year that users have loved.

 Let’s take a look at what you’re going to get in this year’s set of free teacher planner printables.